run-llama/azure-cosmos-db-demo/README.md

 LlamaIndex is an open-source framework that lets you build AI applications powered by large language models (LLMs) like OpenAI's GPT-4.
 This application is a demonstration of how to do that, starting from scratch to a fully deployed web application.
 We'll show you how to run everything in this repo and then start customizing it for your own needs.

-In this example, we'll be using MongoDB as a data store and a vector store.
+In this example, we'll be using Azure Cosmos DB for MongoDB as a data store and a vector store.
 Our back end will be a Python API powered by Flask, and our front end will be a JavaScript web app written in Next.js.

 The app will load a series of tweets (loaded from a Twitter archive export) and then index them to answer questions about the author and their opinions.